tadin001/pttest/_posts/2017-08-15-whats-nu-in-nuget-with-visual-studio-2017-version-15-3.md

 ### Search results consistency with Visual Studio [#3791][26], [#4493][27]

-We have made the package ID to be the consistent identifier (header) for the packages that shows up on NuGet.org or Visual Studio:
+We have made the package ID to be the consistent identifier (header) for the packages that show up on NuGet.org or Visual Studio:

 ![Condensed Manage packages list][28]